Marquette Poll: Democratic U.S. Senate primary tightening, inflation increasingly worries Wisconsinites

 People are also reading…

-Lasry's ascent — he was 10% behind Barnes in late February — comes as he poured approximately $4.4 million in ads by March 31st, according to campaign spokesperson Thad Nation.
+Lasry's ascent — he was 10% behind Barnes in late February — comes as he poured approximately $4.4 million into buying ads by March 31st, campaign spokesperson Thad Nation said.

+Godlewski's four-point ascent came after the campaign put at least $1 million in ads, campaign spokesperson Sarah Abel said.

 Among Republican gubernatorial candidates, 32% support former Lt.
 Gov. Rebecca Kleefisch, 10% support former Marine Kevin Nicholson, 4% support Rep. Timothy Ramthun, R-Campbellsport, and 46% had no preference.